tommasop00/EasyBank/cmake-build-debug/test/lib/googletest/docs/advanced.md

 ```

 NOTE: This feature should only be used for temporary pain-relief.
 You still have to fix the disabled tests at a later
 date.
-As a reminder, googletest will print a banner warning you if a test program contains any disabled tests.
+As a reminder, googletest will toString a banner warning you if a test program contains any disabled tests.

 TIP: You can easily count the number of disabled tests you have using `gsearch`
 and/or `grep`.
 This number can be used as a metric for improving your test quality.